Undercover Policing Inquiry: Remit

-Evidence and Reports
+Evidence and reports

-As of April 2018 the inquiry has confirmed that undercover police had infiltrated the following groups and movements:
+As of April 2018, the inquiry has confirmed that undercover police had infiltrated around 1000 groups, most of the left of the political spectrum.
+This includes the following groups and movements:

-Anarchist groups, Animal Liberation Front, Anti-Apartheid Movement, Anti-Fascist Action, Big Flame, Black Power movement, Brixton Hunt Saboteurs, Anglia Ruskin Churchill Society (Young Conservatives), Colin Roach Centre, Dambusters Mobilising Committee, Dissent!, Earth First!, Essex Hunt Saboteurs, Friends of Freedom Press Ltd, Globalise Resistance, Independent Labour Party, Independent Working Class Association, International Marxist Group, International Socialists, Irish National Liberation Solidarity Front, London Animal Action, London Animal Rights Coalition, London Boots Action Group, London Greenpeace, Militant, No Platform, Antifa, Operation Omega, Reclaim the Streets, Red Action, Republican Forum, Revolutionary Socialist Students Federation, Socialist Party (England and Wales), Socialist Workers Party, South London Animal Movement (SLAM), Tri-Continental, Troops Out Movement, Vietnam Solidarity Campaign, West London Hunt Saboteurs, Workers Revolutionary Party, Young Haganah, Young Liberals, Youth against Racism in Europe.
+Anarchist groups, Animal Liberation Front, Anti-Apartheid Movement, Anti-Fascist Action, Big Flame, Black Power movement, Brixton Hunt Saboteurs, Colin Roach Centre, Dambusters Mobilising Committee, Dissent!, Earth First!, Essex Hunt Saboteurs, Friends of Freedom Press Ltd, Globalise Resistance, Independent Labour Party, Independent Working Class Association, International Marxist Group, International Socialists, Irish National Liberation Solidarity Front, London Animal Action, London Animal Rights Coalition, London Boots Action Group, London Greenpeace, Militant, No Platform, Antifa, Operation Omega, Reclaim the Streets, Red Action, Republican Forum, Revolutionary Socialist Students Federation, Socialist Party (England and Wales), Socialist Workers Party, South London Animal Movement (SLAM), Tri-Continental, Troops Out Movement, Vietnam Solidarity Campaign, West London Hunt Saboteurs, Workers Revolutionary Party, Young Haganah, Young Liberals, Youth against Racism in Europe.

-The Undercover Research Group has published an extensive list of known spycops and the groups they spied upon.
+The Undercover Research Group

+The Undercover Research Group was founded in 2013 and is an activist-researcher collective.
+They have published written profiles of the undercover officers involved, analysis of various aspects of the surveillance, overviews of the groups spied-upon, the police units and a guide to the technical aspects of the public inquiry.

+Tranche 1

 Tranche 1, Phase Hearings of the inquiry took place in November 2020 and took evidence about the SDS between 1968-1972 from non-state witnesses and undercover police officers.
 The inquiry started hearing evidence on 2 November 2020, with seven days of opening statements then seven days of evidence hearings.
 The hearings were conducted remotely due to the COVID-19 pandemic.
 The inquiry was to focus on the deployment of about 140 undercover police officers to spy on over 1,000 political groups over more than 40 years.
-Tranch1, Phase 2 Hearings in April and May 2021 heard evidence about SDS activities between 1970-1979.
-In May 2022, Tranche ,1 Phase 3, the inquiry mainly heard evidence from SDS police managers over the period 1968-1982.
+Tranche 1, Phase 2 Hearings in April and May 2021 heard evidence about SDS activities between 1970-1979.
+In May 2022, Tranche 1 Phase 3, the inquiry mainly heard evidence from SDS police managers over the period 1968-1982.

 The Inquiry published its interim report for Tranche One on 29 June 2023.

 The expected commencement of Tranche Two hearings is Spring 2024.